codeplatoon-fullstack/quick-pass/Week-3/1-two-dimensional-lists.md

 ## 6. Conclusion (5 minutes)

 In this extensive 2-hour lecture, you've explored the fundamentals of working with 2-dimensional lists in Python.
 You have learned how to create, access, and modify elements in these lists.
 Practice is the key to mastering this skill, so continue to work with 2-dimensional lists and explore more complex scenarios.
-As you grow your